 You definitely had the sense you were speaking with a young woman.”

-Wood once wrote the following in a letter to a friend:
+At 103 years old Wood wrote the following in a letter to a friend:

 “I hang on to the statement of scientists that there is no such thing as time.
 Therefore join me in telling everyone you’re thirty-two.
-This allows me to go after young men and plan grabbing husbands from my girlfriends [Mind you, Wood was 103 when writing this].
+This allows me to go after young men and plan grabbing husbands from my girlfriends.

 Choosing to live in the timeless, I am now at the easiest and happiest time in my life.”

 Do you love the work of Beatrice Wood?

 Are you inspired by her life?